Cost of Static Caravan Decking

 Other than the actual size of your decking area, the next largest cost factor is the timber decking prices.
 There's a wide variety of wood you can use for decking, with everything from cheap softwood to luxurious hardwood that can be clicked into place with no visible screws.

-This top of the range, hardwood decking such as composite and timber is, unsurprisingly, much more expensive, so you need to consider your budget.
+Top of the range, hardwood decking such as composite and timber is, unsurprisingly, much more expensive, so you need to consider your budget.
 For hardwood, expect no less than £50 per square metre.

 What about fitting costs?